 Detailed World Map Showing the Latest Polar Discoveries

 Scarce, fine world map with polar insets by the notable mapmaker John Arrowsmith.
-The map shows the latest polar discoveries by Scoresby, Parry, Franklin’s overland expeditions, and Kemp, among others.
+The map shows the latest polar discoveries by Scoresby, Parry, and Franklin’s overland expeditions, among others.

 On a Mercator projection, the map is centered somewhat unusually on the Pacific.
 To ensure that the viewer correctly understands geographic relationships between the continents, and so as not to lose any information at the edge of the projection, the eastern edge of Greenland, with Iceland, and the westernmost coast of Africa are repeated at either end of the map.